OpenMath/OpenMath.github.io/validation.md

   * nxml mode (emacs)

 ## Web Based Checking Tool.
-In addition to the grammar validators, this site offers an experimental [OpenMath XML Syntax checking page](/cd/check.html).
+In addition to the grammar validators, this site offers an experimental alternative:

+[OpenMath XML Syntax checking page](/cd/check.html).

 This implements a validator written in JavaScript and running directly in your browser.